Changes in Star Wars re-releases: Death Star

 For the Special Edition, shots of Imperial officers being shot by Han and Luke as they infiltrate the Death Star were partially edited out to omit the most extreme violence.
 Additionally, a scene of Han chasing a squad of stormtroopers was altered to replace the appearance of several stormtroopers at the end of the corridor with dozens in formation.
 Den of Geek criticized the change as being "too much" and making Han's shooting back at them less believable.
 Two Screen Rant writers call the updated version "utterly ridiculous" but "much funnier".
 Another shot of a stormtrooper hitting his head on a door had a sound effect added in 2004, making it seem like the goof was intentional.

 In the original version of Obi-Wan and Darth Vader's duel, Obi-Wan's saber appeared to "short out" when foreshortened toward the camera (a result of the in-camera effects failing to account for this viewing angle).
 A glow was added in 2004, and a fully finished blade was added to these shots in 2019.
 Also in the 2019 version, Obi-Wan's lightsaber was adjusted to appear consistently blue, and the flash effects of the lightsabers clashing were redone.

-Both the explosions of Alderaan and the Death Star had shockwaves added to them starting with the 1997 edition.
+Starting with the 1997 edition, both the explosions of Alderaan and the Death Star had shockwaves added to them, using an Industrial Light & Magic visual effect repurposed from Star Trek VI: The Undiscovered Country (1991).